Private Pilot License

 - The instructor then completes an application and sent it to Civil Aviation Department.

-- Then the Local Civil Aviation Department grants a SPL to the trainee.
+- The Local Civil Aviation Department grants a SPL to the trainee.

 Night Rating gives the Private Pilot License trainees the privilege to fly at night under VFR (Visual Flight Rules).
 Not only this, Night Rating is also a requirement if you are looking up to Commercial Pilot License.
 It comes with dual benefits.